tedorellana/learning/SAA-C03.md

 ## Elastic File System (EFS Replication) ##
 can replicate your file system data to another Region or within the same Region without requiring additional infrastructure or a custom process.
 Amazon EFS Replication automatically and transparently replicates your data to a second file system in a Region or AZ of your choice.
 You can use the Amazon EFS console, AWS CLI, and APIs to activate replication on an existing file system.
 EFS Replication is continual and provides a recovery point objective (RPO) and a recovery time objective (RTO) of minutes, helping you meet your compliance and business continuity goals.

+## Function URL ##
+Provides a direct invoke endpoint for the Lambda function.
+Is a dedicated HTTP(S) endpoint for your Lambda function.
+When you create a function URL, Lambda automatically generates a unique URL endpoint for you.

+## Enable EKS ##
+Secrets encryption using that KMS key on the EKS cluster.
+This will encrypt secrets in the Kubernetes etcd store.

+## AWS Elastic Disaster Recovery (AWS DRS) ##
+Minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.